bhhnguyen/bhhnguyen.github.io/_projects/vn.md

 category: Misc.
 ---

-I intend on releasing a hybrid visual novel/puzzle game called Die Again Tomorrow for free in 2023.
-It's mostly written in the Python engine RenPy.
+I intend on releasing a hybrid visual novel/puzzle game called <b>Die Again Tomorrow</b> for free in 2023.
+It's mostly written in the Python engine <b>RenPy</b>.
 I won't say too much about the game at this time, but here are some teaser screenshots.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">